dgarana/vulcano/README.md

     app.run(theme=MonokaiTheme)
 ```

-This will create two commands:
+This will create next commands:
-- hi: Registered by wrapping the salute_method_here
+- hi
-- bye: Just registered directly with the bye function
+- bye
+- i_am
+- whoami
+- sum_numbers
+- multiply
+- reverse_word
+- random_upper_word

+Those commands can `return` data that will be printed (if there's something) and the result will be stored inside the context under the `last_result` node.
+This helps you to be able to use it on the command line templating.

 You can execute from `repl` mode: